BigCommerce Review: Fees, Comparisons, Complaints & Lawsuits

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.

-BigCommerce has been accredited with the Better Business Bureau since 2010 and is currently showing a grade of “A+” based on 36 complaints in the last 36 months.
-14 of these complaints were related to the product or service, 20 had to do with billing and collection, 1 was due to advertising or sales issues, and 1 had due to delivery issues.
-BigCommerce resolved 14 complaints to the satisfaction of the merchant, while the remaining 22 either were resolved to the dissatisfaction of the merchant or did not receive a final response from the merchant.
+BigCommerce is no longer accredited with the Better Business Bureau since 2010 and is currently showing a grade of “C-” based on 30 complaints in the last 36 months.
+BigCommerce resolved 6 complaints to the satisfaction of the client, while the remaining 24 either were resolved to the dissatisfaction of the merchant or did not receive a final response from the client.

 What Merchants Say